 By simply adding your new health check endpoint to Hyperping, you can continuously monitor its availability without any complex configuration.
 After a few minutes, you'll gain valuable insights into your application's uptime and response time across various geographic regions (London, Amsterdam, Toronto, San Francisco, and more), along with historical data.

 Furthermore, Hyperping seamlessly integrates with popular alerting tools like Slack, PagerDuty, and SMS, allowing you to notify your team instantly of any detected issues.
+You can also set up on-call scheduling and escalation policies to make sure the right engineer responds to failures, reducing your MTTR.

 Conclusion